Become a Partner

 Food insecurity has increasingly become an issue on college and university campuses and can pose a significant barrier to student success or enrollment.
 Education is a key factor to getting out of poverty and improving students’ prospects after graduation.
 The Campus Cupboard Program works to alleviate the barriers and challenges associated with food insecurity and hunger, to encourage college and university students to remain in school and achieve their educational goals and degree.
 CAPSBC seeks to provide support and resources for campus food pantries serving students in the form of food, hygiene products, and other supplies.

 All applications and requests will be reviewed.
 Due to the volume of requests, applications will be considered based upon the geographic area served by the applicant organization and the program of interest.
-A CAPSBC staff person will contact should the aforementioned criteria be met.
-All other applications will be placed on a waiting list and considered as opportunities arise the area of service.
+A CAPSBC staff person will contact you should the aforementioned criteria be met.
+All other applications will be placed on a waiting list and considered as opportunities arise in the area of service.
 We review all of our applicants with the same process: screening, reviewing the site distribution plan, and checking for similar program service near each site.